-Since June 2017, Giel Ton (1963) works at the Institute of Development Studies and as Director of the Centre for Development Impact.
-He specialises in the design of mixed-methods impact evaluations in agricultural value chains and private-sector development.
+Giel Ton is a Fellow at the Institute of Development Studies and Director of the Centre for Development Impact.
+He specialises in the design of mixed-methods impact evaluations in agricultural value chains and private-sector development, and has published widely about the methodological challenges of impact evaluation of development interventions.
 He favours mixed methods research designs, where in-depth qualitative interviews are combined with survey data collection.

 Between 2005 and 2017, Giel worked for Wageningen Economic Research as a Senior Researcher on projects relating to business training, contract farming, export promotion and certification schemes.
 In 2017, he completed a meta-analysis on the effectiveness of contract farming for smallholder income for 3ie and the Campbell Collaboration, together with Ghent University.
 Giel coordinated the IFAD-funded ESFIM-programme, Empowering Smallholder Farmers in Markets implemented by Agrinatura (WUR, CIRAD and NRI).
 He also led the PRIME project, Pioneering Real-time Monitoring and Evaluation in small and medium enterprises to assess the impact of the Centre for the Promotion of Imports (CBI) and Netherlands Senior Experts (PUM).